Logo

 Step 1: Install Weaverse SDK

-Navigate to your Hydrogen project directory in your terminal and add the Weaverse Hydrogen SDK:
+Navigate to your Hydrogen project directory in your terminal and add the Weaverse Hydrogen SDK.

-npm install @weaverse/hydrogen# oryarn add @weaverse/hydrogen
+npm install @weaverse/hydrogen@latest# oryarn add @weaverse/hydrogen@latest

 Step 2: Configure Environment Variables